-Setting intentions and setting goals is a great idea because it gives you something concrete to work towards in your life.
-But being fixated of your goals could actually get in the way of your growth.
-Because sometimes you desperately want something for yourself, and life desperately wants to give you something else.
-Which may be a greater and more expansive thing than the thing you were aiming for.
+Setting intentions and setting goals is a great because it gives you something concrete to work towards in your life.
+However, being fixated of your goals can actually get in the way of your growth.
+Sometimes we desperately want something for ourselves, while life desperately wants to give us something else.
+Chances are, it will be greater and more expansive than the thing we were aiming for.

 The next week, the horse runs away and the villagers say to the farmer: ‘Oh, bad luck, that new horse of yours is gone!’
 And the farmer replies: ‘Good luck, bad luck, who knows?’